dougeby/IntuneDocs/intune/in-development.md

 - macOS 10.15 and newer
 - iOS 13 and newer

-### Control the apps, files, documents, and folders that open when user sign in to macOS devices <!--3914202  -->
+### Control the apps, files, documents, and folders that open when user signs in to macOS devices <!--3914202  -->
 You'll be able to enable and configure features on macOS devices (**Device configuration** > **Profiles** > **Create profile** > **macOS** for platform > **Device features** for profile type).

 There will be new Login Items settings to control which apps, files, documents, and folders open when a user signs in to the enrolled device.